 - Feature Layer

-All feature layers contain a list of table attributes which can be used as indicators in the dashboard.
-By default all attributes of the selected feature layer are listed in the first folder.
+Data contained in the feature layer will be listed first in the Source Data panel.
+All feature layers contain a list of table attributes which may be used as indicators in the dashboard.

 - CSV Files

 Data can be added from an ArcGIS table with data organised in rows and columns.

 Data can be added from further ArcGIS feature layers or services.
 Geometry is ignored and data are joined as if they were in a table.